When you’re shopping around for a laptop computer, you’ll be confronted with a lot of jargon about specifications.

 Processor (CPU)

-This is your engine.
-It’s always been a case of the gruntier the better: the higher the GHz number, the faster you’re able to open and run programs.
+Think of this as your engine.
+Historically, the rule of thumb was that the higher the GHz number, the faster your ability to open and run programs.

-However, the introduction of dual and quad cores makes this less straightforward.
-The cores mean the computer has multiple CPUs sitting side by side and so it naturally runs faster.
+However, the introduction of dual and quad cores has made this less straightforward.
+Cores indicate multiple CPUs within the computer, running alongside each other and naturally resulting in faster performance.

-Tip: Check both the GHz number and the number of cores.
+Tip: Pay attention to both the GHz number and the number of cores.

 Memory (RAM)

-The more RAM you have, the more tasks your computer can do at once.
-Having an internet browser, music player, and graphics program simultaneously open might crash a weaker computer whereas one with more RAM will be able to handle the workload better.
+The more RAM you have, the more tasks your computer can handle simultaneously.
+While a weaker computer might crash with an internet browser, music player, and graphics program open simultaneously, one with more RAM can handle the workload better.

 Tip: Most laptops can have more RAM added.
-But check this out before you buy.
+Confirm this before making a purchase.

 Hard drive

-This stores all your information.
-Two things matter here size and speed.
+The hard drive stores all your information.
+Two aspects matter here: size and speed.

-The size of a hard drive is measured in gigabytes (GB), just like RAM.
-Numbers start around 160GB and go right up from there.
-As a guide, a DVD movie is around 4-8GB while a song might be 4 megabytes (0.0039GB).
-Unless you’re storing a lot of videos or games on your system, you’ll probably find it hard to fill up all the available space.
+Hard drive size is measured in gigabytes (GB), like RAM.
+Sizes start around 160GB and go up from there.
+As a reference, a DVD movie is around 4-8GB, while a song might be 4 megabytes (0.0039GB).
+Unless you’re storing numerous videos or games, you’ll likely find it challenging to fill up all available space.

-Tip: Make sure the drive you’re buying spins at 7200 revolutions per minute (rpm) or more.
-Anything less and you could be waiting a long time to save and retrieve files.
+Tip: Ensure the drive you’re buying spins at 7200 revolutions per minute (rpm) or more.
+Anything less could lead to longer wait times for saving and retrieving files.

 Graphics card / video card

-The main thing you need to know is whether the computer comes with integrated or dedicated graphics.
+The crucial detail is whether the computer comes with integrated or dedicated graphics.

-Integrated (“œonboard”) graphics just steal part of your RAM when necessary.
-While this makes a computer cheaper, it also means poor performance for most graphic-intensive programs.
+Integrated (“onboard”) graphics use part of your RAM when needed.
+While this makes a computer cheaper, it also leads to poor performance for most graphics-intensive programs.

-A dedicated graphics card always has a set amount of memory available so it can handle a much bigger workload.
-Card prices can vary remarkably.
-If you’re into high-end gaming, expect to spend at least $400 for a graphics card.
-Otherwise, you can get away with a cheaper mid-range dedicated card (around $200).
-The important thing is that it’s there.
+A dedicated graphics card always has a set amount of memory available, enabling it to handle more significant workloads.
+Card prices can vary significantly.
+For high-end gaming, expect to spend at least $400 on a graphics card.
+Otherwise, a cheaper mid-range dedicated card (around $200) can suffice.
+The key is having one.

 Disk drives

-Most laptops have DVD multi-drives capable of playing and recording both CDs and DVDs.
+Most laptops feature DVD multi-drives capable of playing and recording both CDs and DVDs.
 Many also have dual-layer DVD writers capable of recording up to 8.5GB on a dual-layer DVD.

 Screen

-There’s a trade-off between the screen-size and portability of a laptop.
-Ultra-compact laptops with a screen less than 11 inches in size are far more portable than bulky 17 inch widescreen models.
-But big, widescreen models are better for graphics, gaming and DVD viewing.
-Most screens are between 14 and 15.5 inches.
+There’s a trade-off between screen size and laptop portability.
+Ultra-compact laptops with screens under 11 inches are more portable than bulky 17-inch widescreen models.
+However, larger widescreen models excel in graphics, gaming, and DVD viewing.
+Most screens range from 14 to 15.5 inches.

-Many advertisements for laptops will state the screen size followed by some abbreviations.
+Advertisements for laptops often state the screen size followed by abbreviations.
 Here’s what they mean:

 Standard resolutions (4:3 aspect ratio)